galamo/cp_api_2022/readme.md

 ### EX - 13
 Redux toolkit
 1. migrate the is utc state to the setting reducer
 2. create new reducer for reports and store the numbers/precentage state inside
+3. implement redirect to countries reports after loginSuccess
+4. move register async operation to work with redux ( async function OR thunk)

 ### EX - 14
 1. Write a unit test for region population calculation function - `calcPopulationPerRegion`
 - test correct flow